nviennot/reversing-mono4k/writeup/part9/README.md

 Printing the test objects one by one is time consuming, and uses a lot of latex gloves and paper towel.
-So we want to print multiple objects, with different expsure, at once.
+So we want to print multiple objects, with different exposure, at once.
 There's a feature of the Anycubic printers that if the print file is called `R_E_R_F`, then it would do that multiple exposure technique.
 Sadly, it's not well supported for the Mono X 4k, and there's no way to configure the exposure increments.